 Twenty clock hours of formal instruction as well as four hours of guided classroom observation in a school, integrating the instructional topics as identified in N.J.A.C.
 9-8.1(a)5, including classroom management, lesson planning, student assessment and diversity, professional responsibilities, and utilizing technology in the classroom.
 The curriculum is constantly linked to formative assessment and all work completed will be used to assess candidate performance.
 Each class will build upon the previous and will not just be for instruction, but for the candidates to discuss their strengths, weaknesses, and perceptions of the teaching profession.

 Students are required to complete four hours of classroom observation before the start of the course.
 Students may observe any K-12 class in any school (you do not have to observe the grade or content area you are seeking certification).
+For the summer sessions, students will be provided with 4 hours of educational videos to watch in lieu of observing a classroom.
 P-3 students must observe a preschool to third grade classroom.
 Monmouth University will not find placements for students but will provide enrollment verification if requested.
 When accepted into the course, a classroom observation form will be e-mailed to each student to help guide their observation.
 Students must complete a one- to two-page observation analysis paper that is due before the first day of class.

 Upon successful completion of this course, students will receive a Certificate of Completion, which documents their program completion.
 This certificate must be included in the Certificate of Eligibility (CE) application packet.
 The Certificate of Completion does not guarantee that students will be issued a CE from the New Jersey Department of Education.
 This course is just one requirement in the CE application process.
 Students are encouraged to contact the New Jersey Department of Education to discuss the qualifications needed in order to obtain a CE before applying to this course.
 Monmouth University does not evaluate students’ qualifications for a CE nor does Monmouth University advise students on the NJDOE requirements for a CE.